OI-wiki/i18n/docs/ds/queue.md

 Each tuple has a survival time, so we create a segment tree of time, and each tuple is marked with log survival times.
 So what we have to do is to find an optimal subset of the labels on the path to the root node for each query.
 Obviously this can be done by DP. $f[S,j]$ represents the maximum value of j with the remainder of the items in the selection set S. (In fact, the implementation is in order, so we can use f[i,j] directly)

-There are a total of $O(m\log m)$ tokens, so the overall time complexity is $O(mp\log m)$ .
+There are totally $O(m\log m)$ tokens, so the overall time complexity is $O(mp\log m)$ .

 ### Online algorithm

 This is an interesting problem where online algorithms are faster than offline algorithms.
-And it’s easier to write than offline.
+And it’s easier to implement than offline.

 The above offline algorithm is actually a little bit of an overkill, because if the deque of the title is changed to directly maintain a set (that is, the elements in the set are randomly deleted), then the offline algorithm is also applicable.
 Since it is a deque, you might as well operate on the data structure.